Vortex Effects in Merging Black Holes and Saturons

 In our analysis, we use the model of saturons in the form of vacuum bubbles, originally introduced in Ref.~\cite{Dvali:2020wqi}.
 These objects spontaneously break a global SU$(N)$ symmetry and are stabilized by the corresponding Goldstone charge~\cite{Dvali:2021tez}.
 In this sense, they represent a form of $Q$-balls~\cite{Friedberg:1976me, Coleman:1985ki}.
 Correspondingly, our results are independently motivated by understanding the cosmological and astrophysical consequences of $Q$-balls and other types of saturated solitons.

 We first proceed with the introduction of technical details of the model and present our findings regarding the collision process as well as vortex formation.
 Afterwards, we elaborate on the consequences of our results for black hole mergers.
-A summary of the present work, as well as videos of the simulated dynamics, can be found at~\href{https://www.youtube.com/watch?v=t29WUvZM-io}{this URL}.
+A summary of the present work, as well as videos of the simulated dynamics, can be found at these two~\href{https://www.youtube.com/watch?v=t29WUvZM-io}{URL1} and \href{https://youtu.be/zorkQSYCliU}{URL2}.
 Throughout this work we use units in which $c = \hbar = 1$.

 \paragraph{\textbf{A Model for Saturons.}}

 In our analysis, we use a specific model of saturons within a renormalizable field theory, as introduced in Ref.~\cite{Dvali:2020wqi}.
 Stable saturon constructions without and with spin are given in Refs.~\cite{Dvali:2021tez} and~\cite{Dvali:2021ofp}, respectively.